The 2018 Lamar Hunt U.S. Open Cup is about to gain some steam.

 What is the Open Cup?

-Founded in 1914 and currently organized by U.S. Soccer, the Open Cup is the longest-running national soccer competition in the US.
-The 2017 edition is being contested by 99 clubs from all divisions of American soccer.
-MLS clubs join in the fourth round, where they meet teams from American soccer’s lower divisions – NASL, USL and semi-pro and amateur leagues – for a spot in the Round of 16.
+Founded in 1914 and currently organized by U.S. Soccer, the Open Cup is the longest-running national soccer competition in the country.
+The 2018 edition is being contested by 94 clubs from all divisions of American soccer.
+MLS clubs join in the Fourth Round, where they generally meet teams from American soccer’s lower divisions – NASL, USL and semi-pro and amateur leagues – for a spot in the Round of 16.

-The 2017 tournament is the 104th edition of the Open Cup.
-It officially kicked off in May, when 56 amateur clubs contested the first round.
-USL and NASL teams entered in the second round.
+The 2018 tournament is the 105th edition of the Open Cup.
+It officially kicked off in May, when 52 amateur clubs contested the first round.
+Twenty-two USL teams entered in the second round.

 What does the champion win?

-In addition to lifting the U.S. Open Cup trophy and receiving a whole bunch of glory, the 2017 U.S. Open Cup champion will net a berth in the 2019 CONCACAF Champions League and pick up $250,000 in prize money.
+In addition to lifting the U.S. Open Cup trophy and receiving a whole bunch of glory, the 2018 U.S. Open Cup champion will net a berth in the 2019 Concacaf Champions League and pick up $300,000 in prize money (up from $250,000 last year).

 Who has the most titles?